 Minnesota Street Project, located in San Francisco’s historic Dogpatch district, offers economically sustainable spaces for art galleries, artists, and related nonprofits.
 Inhabiting three warehouses, the Project seeks to retain and strengthen San Francisco’s contemporary art community in the short term, while developing an internationally recognized arts destination in the long term.
 Founded by entrepreneurs and collectors Deborah and Andy Rappaport, Minnesota Street Project was inspired by the couple’s belief that philanthropic support for the arts today requires an alternate model – one suited to the innovative nature of Silicon Valley and the region as a whole.
 For more information, visit minnesotastreetproject.com.

-Lawrence Weiner: OUT OF SIGHT is presented in San Francisco by Fort Mason Center for Arts & Culture in partnership with McEvoy Foundation for the Arts and the Exploratorium.
-The presentation at 1275 Minnesota Street, San Francisco, is possible through the support of Minnesota Street Project.
+OUT OF SIGHT is presented in San Francisco by the Fort Mason Center for Arts & Culture, in partnership with McEvoy Arts and the Exploratorium.
+The McEvoy Arts presentation is made possible with additional support from Minnesota Street Project.
+San Francisco editions feature a new color suite of marelles in English, Mandarin Chinese, and Spanish languages and an engagement guide for families with young children created by the San Francisco Children’s Art Center.